[Last updated: October 2019]

 - Create a welcoming, easily-accessible physical space for students transitioning from high school to postsecondary education to connect with a higher education liaison or point of contact.

 - Encourage students to attend summer bridge programs that assist in the transition to higher education.
 These programs offer introductory classes, facilitate familiarity with the campus, and establish a sense of community with peers and administrators.
 IUPUI’s Thrive Program extends their summer bridge program and provides support throughout students’ first year.
-As the “first look” at a college campus, summer bridge programs build a sense of community and help with retention rates, like Georgetown University’s Community Scholars Program impressive 91% graduation rate or Florida State University’s Unconquered Scholars Program where students can meet other individuals similar to them.
+As the “first look” at a college campus, summer bridge programs build a sense of community and help with retention rates, like Georgetown University’s Community Scholars Program impressive 91% graduation rate or Florida State University’s Unconquered Scholars Program, where students experiencing homelessness can meet other students with similar backgrounds.

 Strategies for Identifying Homeless College Students